Facility & Building Management

 Eliminate material leakage and maximize economic value of product return flows

-Facility and building management represents approximately two percent of Canadian municipal spend base, % of total federal operating expenditures, and contributes more than forty-five megatonnes of CO2 to the atmosphere.
+Facility and building management represents approximately two percent of Canadian municipal spend base, is a sizeable federal operating expenditure, and contributes more than forty-five megatonnes of CO2 to the atmosphere.

 Within facility and building management, carpets and lighting, for example, are universal features and building management assets that typically end up as waste in landfills.
 They are material-intensive; mostly manufactured using virgin and non-renewable resources; often changed out while still functional; and difficult to recycle.
 However, by embedding circular economy thinking into the procurement process, closed-loop systems can be created to ensure the resources used are recovered, reused, and recycled back into the same or new production processes that extend the inherent value and prolongs the lifespan of resources.